-To qualify for the degree, baking and pastry arts majors must successfully complete the entire course of study: four on-campus semesters of about 15 weeks each, plus one externship semester of a minimum of 15 weeks or 600 hours during which students are employed in the foodservice industry.
+To qualify for the degree, baking and pastry arts majors must successfully complete the entire course of study: four on-campus semesters of about 15 weeks each, plus one externship semester of a minimum of 14 consecutive weeks or 550 hours during which students are employed in the foodservice industry.
 Externship is taken between the second and fourth semesters at CIA-approved sites.
 All students follow the same sequence.
 Students need to earn a total of 69 credits and also need to maintain a grade point average of at least 2.0 to complete the associate degree programs.